luxonis/depthai-ml-training/training/README.md

 **Description:** This tutorial shows you how to train the popular YOLOv6 model and then deploy it on your OAK model.

 #### YOLOv7 Object Detector Training [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/main/training/others/object-detection/YoloV7_training.ipynb)

+> [!Note]
+> We are currently updating this tutorial.
+Some details may be outdated.
+We appreciate your understanding!

 **Description:** This tutorial shows you how to train the popular YOLOv7 model and then deploy it on your OAK model.